-In general, any dissenting stockholder who perfects such holder's right to be paid the "fair value" of such holder's INTERVU preferred stock in cash will recognize taxable gain or loss for federal income tax purposes upon receipt of such cash.
+In general, any dissenting stockholder who perfects his or her right to be paid the "fair value" of his or her INTERVU preferred stock in cash will recognize taxable gain or loss for federal income tax purposes upon receipt of such cash.
 See "The Merger -- Material United States Federal Income Tax Consequences" on page 52.